-350 Bay Area was part of the successful coalition that won the preservation of net metering in California in early 2016.
+350 Bay Area was part of the successful coalition that won the preservation of net metering in California back in early 2016.
 We continue to watch for and fight against any weakening of this plan.
-Net metering is critical to the success of distributed generation, like rooftop solar.
-Through the work of its Clean Energy Campaign, 350 Bay Area was one of a handful of grassroots groups to fully engage as an official party to the CA Public Utilities Commission (CPUC) proceeding, as well as organizing grassroots activism in support of rooftop solar.
+Net metering is very important to the success of distributed generation, like rooftop solar.
+Through the work of our Clean Energy Campaign, 350 Bay Area was one of a handful of grassroots groups to fully engage as an official party to the CA Public Utilities Commission (CPUC) proceeding, as well as organizing grassroots activism in support of rooftop solar.
 The basic idea of Net Metering is pretty straightforward.

 Please join us for all of these policy efforts.
 If interested, please email Ken Jones at Ken@350BayArea.org